rwu823/mark-it-down/README.md

 # mark-it-down
 The modern Markdown parser, painless and all in one, your good friend of write documentation.
+It works well in Browser and Node.

 ## Demo
 `mark-it-down` provides two themes: the `light` and `dark`, check [here](http://rwu823.github.io/mark-it-down) to review.